ZigongXu/time_converter/README.md

 As Johan has since left the space science field, this library is no longer under active development - so use it at your own risk.
+From 2023.10.08, an updated version (mainly updating the LND datetime file to support more lunar days) is available by Zigong Xu.
+This is package is available again for support LND_loader.
+All the gitlab link in this package is inactive since the server was shutted down.

 Especially if very high accuracy (on the order of a few seconds or better) is required and/or the dependency on compiling the SPICE library is not an issue, I would instead recommend to use SPICE directly for MSL SCLK conversions.